Overview

 deno run -A --import-map https://cdn.unyt.org/importmap.json https://cdn.unyt.org/uix/run.ts

-Architecture of a UIX Project
+UIX Project Architecture

 .